NasaTigyr/dotfiles/readme_backup.md

 You have to create an ssh key and connect it to your github. ssh-keygen (use the man page if you have the guts..., or just go use chatgpt or some other shit)>

-# VIM and Neovim setup:
-The setups are minimal and are almost identicall.
-The idea is to have the same working setup for both.
-I have an old laptop, that actually really doesn't like Neovim, so this is the result.

 Vim custom keymaps:
     y  - copies into the "ay